Vyral/jeff-riber/_posts/2019-06-28-how-to-find-high-quality-contractors-in-just-4-steps.md

 **1\.
 Look for contractors** by talking to friends and family, by looking online, or by reaching out to trusted local professionals, like your Realtor.
 Once you’ve identified a few candidates, you can move on to the next step.

+Here are some websites to help you locate professionals:

+[https://www.homeadvisor.com/](https://www.homeadvisor.com/){: target="_blank"}

+[https://www.thumbtack.com/](https://www.thumbtack.com/){: target="_blank"}

+[https://www.angieslist.com/](https://www.angieslist.com/){: target="_blank"}

 **2\.
 Fact-checking.** Before you even think of hiring a contractor, you need to make sure they’re licensed, insured, and that they pull the proper permits when handling various projects.
 This will give you a better idea of their legitimacy.

 Here are some helpful websites:

-[https://www.homeadvisor.com/](https://www.homeadvisor.com/){: target="_blank"}

-[https://www.thumbtack.com/](https://www.thumbtack.com/){: target="_blank"}

-[https://www.angieslist.com/](https://www.angieslist.com/){: target="_blank"}

 [https://apps8.fldfs.com/proofofcoverage/Search.aspx](https://apps8.fldfs.com/proofofcoverage/Search.aspx){: target="_blank"}